KygoSkyrus/mern/server/Notes.md

 test;; no order image and no wishlist ui for
 # Defects
+- fix table heading in admin
+- need to have transparent loader for loaderduring api calls,
 - remove the box shadow from dropdons in navbar in mobile view
 - add a nice loader for all the loading process (the new loader, implement that one), make the same loader for both admin and front
 - when admin login than the pagfe is not redirected to the requested page, it just stucks i think